jullienl/HPE-COM-PowerShell-Library/README.md

 ## Latest release

-1.0.11 |
+1.0.12 |
 ------------ |
 [![PS Gallery][GL-master-psgallery-badge]][GL-master-psgallery-link] |

 ## Requirements

-- **PowerShell Version**: Version 5.1 or higher is required, but version 7 or later is highly recommended for optimal performance and compatibility.
+- **Supported PowerShell Version**: 7 or higher.

+    > **Note**: PowerShell version 5 is no longer supported.

-- **Supported PowerShell Editions**: This library supports both PowerShell Desktop and PowerShell Core editions.
+- **Supported PowerShell Editions**: PowerShell Core version 7 or higher.

+    > **Note**: PowerShell Core is cross-platform and compatible with Windows, macOS, and Linux.

+    > **Note**: PowerShell Desktop (Windows PowerShell 5.1) is not supported.

 - **HPE Account**: An HPE Account is necessary to connect to the HPE GreenLake platform and any Compute Ops Management services.

     > **Note**: If you do not have an HPE Account, you can create one [here](https://common.cloud.hpe.com).
-To learn how to create an HPE account, see [Getting started with HPE GreenLake](https://support.hpe.com/hpesc/public/docDisplay?docId=a001.0.112en_us&page=GUID-497192AA-FDC2-49C5-B572-0D2F58A23745.html)
+To learn how to create an HPE account, see [Getting started with HPE GreenLake](https://support.hpe.com/hpesc/public/docDisplay?docId=a001.0.122en_us&page=GUID-497192AA-FDC2-49C5-B572-0D2F58A23745.html)

     > **Note**: To interact with an HPE GreenLake workspace and a Compute Ops Management instance using this library, you must have at least the ***Observer*** role for both ***HPE GreenLake Platform*** and ***Compute Ops Management*** service managers.
 This role grants view-only privileges.
 For modification capabilities, you need either the ***Operator*** (view and edit privileges) or the ***Administrator*** (view, edit, and delete privileges) role.
 Alternatively, you can create a custom role that meets your specific access requirements.

+- **Supported authentication methodes**:
+    - **Single-factor** authentication.
+    - **Multi-factor** authentication (MFA) using **Google Authenticator** or **Okta Verify**.

+        > **Note**: To use MFA, ensure that the **Okta Verify** or **Google Authenticator** app is installed on your **mobile device** and properly linked to your account before initiating the connection process.
+        > - MFA with security keys or biometric authenticators is not supported.
+        >   - If your HPE GreenLake account is configured to use only security keys or biometric authenticators for MFA, you must enable either Google Authenticator or Okta Verify in your account settings to use this library.
+        > - For accounts with Google Authenticator enabled, you will be prompted to enter the verification code.
+        > - For accounts with Okta Verify enabled, you will need to approve the push notification on your phone.
+        > - If both Google Authenticator and Okta Verify are enabled, the library defaults to using Okta Verify push notifications.

+    - **SAML Single Sign-On** (SSO) but exclusively with **Okta**.
+        > **Note**: To use SSO, ensure that the **Okta Verify** app is installed on your **mobile device** and properly linked to your account before initiating the connection process.
-    > **Note**: The library supports only single-factor authentication.
-Multi-factor authentication (MFA) and SAML Single Sign-On (SSO) are not supported.
-Users who use SSO with HPE GreenLake cannot log in using an email from a configured SAML domain via the `Connect-HPEGL` cmdlet.
-As a workaround, invite a user with an email that does not belong to any SAML SSO domains configured in the workspace.
-To do this, go to the HPE GreenLake GUI, click on `User Management` in the quick links panel, and press the `Invite Users` button.
-Enter an email address that does not belong to any SAML SSO domains, select the HPE GreenLake Account Administrator role, and press the `Send invite` button.
-Once you receive the email, accept the invitation, and you will be directed to the HPE GreenLake interface to set a password.
-You can then use this email address and password to log in with `Connect-HPEGL`.
+        > - Users leveraging SAML SSO through other identity providers cannot authenticate directly using their corporate credentials with the `Connect-HPEGL` cmdlet.
+        >   - As a workaround, invite a user with an email address that is not associated with any SAML SSO domains configured in the workspace.
+This can be done via the HPE GreenLake GUI under `User Management` by selecting `Invite Users`.
+Assign the HPE GreenLake Account Administrator role to the invited user.
+Once the invitation is accepted, the user can set a password and use these credentials to log in with `Connect-HPEGL`.

-    > **Note**: You do not need an existing HPE GreenLake workspace to connect.
-You can create a new workspace after your first connection using the `New-HPEGLWorkspace` cmdlet.
+> **Note**: Managed Service Provider (MSP) workspaces are currently not supported.

 ## Installation